ruminize/FlashLightLED/README.md

 # FlashLightLED
-An Arduino library specifically built to programmatically manipulate the LED color changing light strips with 44 Key IR Remote.
+An Arduino library specifically built to programmatically manipulate the LED color changing light strips that pair with a 44 Key IR Remote.

 <img src="./ledlightstrip.jpg">